WordPress/wordpress-playground/packages/docs/site/docs/main/guides/for-theme-developers.md

 The WordPress Playground is an innovative tool that allows theme developers to build, test and showcase their themes directly in a browser environment.

-This guide will explore **how you can leverage the WordPress Playground to enhance your theme development workflow, create live demos to showcase your Wordpress theme to the world, and streamline your theme review process**.
+This guide will explore **how you can leverage the WordPress Playground to enhance your theme development workflow, create live demos to showcase your WordPress theme to the world, and streamline your theme review process**.

 :::info